M-o-a-T/moat-kv/docs/source/tutorial.rst

 Then, you can store arbitrary data at random DistKV nodes::

-   one $ dkd set -ev 123 one two three one $ dkd set -ev 1234 one two three four one $ dkd set -v Duh one two three four five one $ dkd get one two three
+   one $ dkd set -ev 123 one.two.three
+   one $ dkd set -ev 1234 one.two.three.four
+   one $ dkd set -v Duh one.two.three.four.five one $ dkd get one.two.three
    123
-   one $ dkd get one two three four five
+   one $ dkd get one.two.three.four.five
    "Duh"
    one $